RESEARCH STRATEGIC AREAS

 This area focuses on environmental pollution, risk assessment and health, striving to provide reliable and quantitative evidence to reveal the impacts of chemical pollution in relation to ecological health and disease susceptibility in humans.
 Studies with particular emphasis on the establishment of genomic and biological markers have been used to monitor exposure and progressive biological effects of chemical pollutants, and thus providing critical insights in helping policy makers develop solutions of real economic and social value.

-Dr. Chiu, Jill Man Ying; Dr. Chung, Shan Shan; Dr. Lai, Ka Man; Dr. Leung, Anna Oi Wah; Prof. Mak, Nai Ki; Dr. Qiu, Jianwen; Prof. Wong, Chris Kong Chu; Prof. Wong, Ricky Ngok Shun; Dr. Yue, Patrick Ying Kit; Prof. Yung, Ken Kin Lam
+Dr. Chiu, Jill Man Ying; Dr. Chung, Shan Shan; Dr. Lai, Ka Man; Dr. Leung, Anna Oi Wah; Prof. Mak, Nai Ki; Prof. Qiu, Jianwen; Prof. Wong, Chris Kong Chu; Prof. Wong, Ricky Ngok Shun; Dr. Yue, Patrick Ying Kit; Prof. Yung, Ken Kin Lam

 2. Stress and Developmental Biology